 No one may legally travel on foot within the right-of-way or cross boundary fences along interstate highways.
-Rest areas and pullouts are NOT access areas for hunting, fishing or entering on adjacent lands unless posted as such.
+Rest areas and pullouts are NOT access areas for hunting, fishing or entering on adjacent lands.

 Law prohibits obstructing private driveways, barways, or gateways with motor vehicles.
 People shall not drive over private lands or enter these lands for the purpose of camping without the permission of the landowner.

 All season dates in this book are inclusive.

 A person who drives, transports, scouts, counsels, or otherwise aids another person in a violation, or who knowingly possesses, consumes, or otherwise shares in the proceeds of such a violation by receiving or possessing fish or wild animals, or any parts thereof, shall be punished as a principal.

 A person who damages or destroys a wildlife facsimile (decoy) owned by the Fish & Wildlife Department shall pay restitution for its replacement or repair.

 Whoever intentionally or recklessly damages, injures, interferes with, or destroys any property, real or personal, belonging to or controlled by the state for fish, game, or wildlife purposes shall be fined not more than $2,500 and pay restitution to repair or replace the damaged property.